Embodied Claude

 ```

-### Configurable Environment Variables (`desire-system/.env`)
+### Configuration (`desire-system/.env`)

 | Variable | Default | Description |

-| `COMPANION_NAME` | `あなた` | Name of the person to call out to |
+| `COMPANION_NAME` | `you` | Name of the person to call out to |

-| `DESIRE_LOOK_OUTSIDE_HOURS` | `1.0` | Interval (hours) for triggering the desire to look outside |
+| `DESIRE_LOOK_OUTSIDE_HOURS` | `1.0` | How often to look outside (hours) |

-| `DESIRE_BROWSE_CURIOSITY_HOURS` | `2.0` | Interval (hours) for triggering the desire to browse |
+| `DESIRE_BROWSE_CURIOSITY_HOURS` | `2.0` | How often to browse the web (hours) |

-| `DESIRE_MISS_COMPANION_HOURS` | `3.0` | Interval (hours) for triggering the desire to call out |
+| `DESIRE_MISS_COMPANION_HOURS` | `3.0` | How long before missing companion (hours) |

-| `DESIRE_OBSERVE_ROOM_HOURS` | `0.167` | Interval (hours) for triggering the desire to observe the room |
+| `DESIRE_OBSERVE_ROOM_HOURS` | `0.167` | How often to observe the room (hours) |

 ### Privacy Notice

-- Remove from cron if not needed
+- Remove from cron when not needed

-## Philosophical Considerations
+## Philosophical Reflections

 ## License